vickeyshrestha/ap0001_mongoDB_driver_go/readMe.md

     - docker run --restart=always -e mongoHostAndPort=<MONGODB_HOST>:<PORT> -p <PORT_TO_MAP>:8085 -d vickeyshrestha/ap0001_mongo_engine:<IMAGE_VERSION>
     - EXAMPLE: docker run --restart=always -e HOSTNAME=vickey_ubuntu_1 --name=MONGODRIVER -e mongoHostAndPort=192.168.202.131:27017 -p 8085:8085 -d vickeyshrestha/ap0001_mongo_engine:00.00.01

+        Note: To run the container in SSL secured mode, refer to section 10 of this readme file.

     - Verify that your env is properly set by entering the container.
 You can enter using following command:
         $ docker exec -it <CONTAINER_ID> /bin/bash